 Each year the Department of Instructional Design celebrates RWU faculty expertise in teaching with an Innovations in Teaching Showcase event held during Spring semester.
 Initially this event was held on one day as a series of presentations over a two-hour span however many faculty found it challenging to attend due to their schedules.
 In 2012 we decided to change the format and invite all faculty and interested staff to a series of lunch-and-learn presentations in the Upper Commons Private Dining Room.
 Each session has a theme and brief presentation(s) by an RWU faculty member(s) followed by an opportunity for sharing ideas, perspectives, strategies, etc.

-This year's Innovations in Teaching Showcase has been broken up in into three sessions, one to be held each month beginning in February.
+The Innovations in Teaching 2013 Showcase included three sessions, one held each month beginning in February.

 Innovations in Teaching 2013 brochure